BengaluruScript/Student-Perform-Factors/README.md

 The collection, supplementation, and processing of all datasets comply with FERPA (Family Educational Rights and Privacy Act), Brown University's data governance policies, and academic research ethical standards.
 The source and compliance details of each dataset are as follows:

 ### 2.1 raw_static.csv
-- **Data Source**: Core data is derived from Brown University's public academic datasets (Access link: https://data.brown.edu/collections/academic); unpublished detailed grade dimensions are collected legally offline, and supplementary data is generated using linear regression models to ensure consistency with the distribution of public data.
+- **Data Source**: Core data is derived from Brown University's public academic datasets; unpublished detailed grade dimensions are collected legally offline, and supplementary data is generated using linear regression models to ensure consistency with the distribution of public data.
 - **Compliance & Consent Requirements**: Public data follows Brown University's public data usage specifications; offline collected data is obtained with students' explicit and voluntary consent; all data is anonymized to remove Personally Identifiable Information (PII).

 ### 2.2 enrollment.csv